krismas/Malicious/README.md

 Name     | Description
 -------- | -----------------------------------
-empty    | Check for empty files readable | Check if files are readable writable | Check if files are writable updated  | Check if files has been updated since last check updated  | Check for big files and files larger "than post_max_size"
+empty    | Track empty files
+readable | Check if files are readable writable | Check if files are writable updated  | Check if files has been updated since last check big      | Track big files and files larger "than post_max_size" eval     | Track PHP files with suspect "eval()"

 ### Report Plugins